MingshuoXu/vSTMD/Readme.md

 ## Pioneer Program

-To explore the capabilities of vSTMD and vSTMD-F, you can download the repository from [GitHub: Small-Target-Motion-Detectors](https://github.com/MingshuoXu/Small-Target-Motion-Detectors).
+To explore the capabilities of vSTMD and vSTMD-F, you can download the repository from [GitHub: Small-Target-Motion-Detectors - v2.1.0](https://github.com/MingshuoXu/Small-Target-Motion-Detectors/tree/v2.1.0).
 After downloading, you can run `start_by_python.py` using Python to get started.

 ## Current Status